 • The first prescription should be for a 34-day supply that you can use immediately at any network retail pharmacy

-• The second prescription should be used for a three-month supply and should be sent to the CVS/caremark mail order pharmacy
+• The second prescription should be used for a 90-day supply and should be sent to the CVS Caremark Mail Service Pharmacy using the Mail Order Form.

 Please follow the instructions on the form carefully to avoid any processing delays.
 Your order will be filled as indicated on your prescription, so just double check that it is correct.
 Finally, allow three weeks for processing and receiving your medication.

-To Get Mail Order Started
+To Get Mail Service Started

 Simply follow these instructions to get your mail order pharmacy started.
-The first time you visit the CVS/caremark website, you’ll need to register if you’re the enrollee, a covered spouse, or a covered dependent child over the age of 18.
+The first time you visit the CVS Caremark website, you’ll need to register if you’re the enrollee, a covered spouse, or a covered dependent child over the age of 18.

 You can also use Caremark’s FastStart® program to enroll: